This post may contain affiliate links.

 Finally, the spices' colors faded and their flavors became less potent, due either to being exposed to direct sunlight from a south-facing window, or being next to the hot stove, or both.

-Armed with these experiences, when my husband and I sold our house and moved into our RV, I set out to create my best spice system yet.
+Armed with these experiences, when my husband and I sold our house and moved into a fifth wheel RV, I set out to create my best spice system yet.

 Then I stuck the magnetic adhesive sheets to the wall where I planned to hang my spices.